 During this period, Buddhism was declared as “guardian of the state” and actively promoted throughout Japan.
 Buddhist monks, therefore, became authoritative figures, gaining a lot of respect and influence.
 Nevertheless, the political ambition of the Buddhist temples in Nara was so immense that it became a serious threat to the government.
 As a result, Emperor Kammu decided to move the capital to Nagaoka in 784, and a few years later to Kyoto in order to lower the temple’s influence on state affairs.

 Although its heyday is long gone, Nara is still able to retain its ancient atmosphere.
-Many of its historic treasures remain in good condition, including artefacts dating back to the Nara period, as well as some of Japan’s oldest and largest buildings.
-They are mostly located in Nara Park (奈良公園) – an expansive green area in the centre of the city.
+Many of its historic treasures remain in good condition, including artifacts dating back to the Nara period, as well as some of Japan’s oldest and largest buildings.
+They are mostly located in Nara Park (奈良公園) – an expansive green area in the center of the city.

-Positioned at the centre of the temple is the Daibutsu – a 16-metre high, gilt bronze statue of Vairocana.
-It was the centrepiece of various rituals, such as prayers for the peace of the nation, protection against epidemics, bountiful crops, as well as worldly prosperity.
-Either side of the statue are flanked by two seated Bodhisattvas, and there are Four Heavenly Kings standing at the corners of the main hall.
+Positioned at the center of the temple is the Daibutsu – a 16-meter high, gilt bronze statue of Vairocana.
+It was the centerpiece of various rituals, such as prayers for the peace of the nation, protection against epidemics, bountiful crops, as well as worldly prosperity.
+Both sides of the statue are flanked by two seated Bodhisattvas, and there are Four Heavenly Kings standing at the corners of the main hall.
 The Buddha was also identified with the Sun Goddess, reflecting a syncretism of Buddhism and Shinto.

 As the tutelary shrine of the Fujiwara – Japan’s most powerful clan during most of the Nara and Heian periods, Kasuga Taisha was, therefore, an object of imperial patronage.
 That’s why it was rebuilt several times over centuries, similar to the Ise Shrines in Mie.
 In the case of Kasuga Taisha, however, this custom was discontinued at the end of the Meiji Period.